jennego/jennego-site/README.md

 to do

-- add photo gallery content / add date to content model
-- add navigation to photo galleries and single blog pages
+- add forward/backward navigation to photo galleries and single blog pages
-- figure out what to do with video - link + image, overlay play icon, on click -> modal, source from contentful
-- be more consistant with colours / tidy sass
+- be more consistent with colours / tidy sass
-- fix photo list so groups display too ✅

 ---